etraveli/javascript-style-guide/react/README.md

     ```

  - Use alphabetic order
     > Why?
-It reads better
+It improves readability

     ```jsx
       // bad